snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

       > [!div class="mx-imgBorder"]
       > [ ![Image showing the selected permissions.](media/enterprise-web-connector/connectors-enterpriseweb-adding-permissions3.png) ](media/enterprise-web-connector/connectors-enterpriseweb-adding-permissions3.png#lightbox)

-    Once the permissions are assigned, you'll need to create a new client secret for this application by going to the Certificates & secrets section.
+    Once the permissions are assigned, you need to create a new client secret for this application by going to the Certificates & secrets section.
-    Copy the client secret value shown on the page as it won't be displayed again.
+    Copy the client secret value shown on the page as it isn't displayed again.
 Use the application ID from this app as the client ID, the secret from this app as the client secret, and the application ID of the first app as the resource ID.

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, see [staged rollout](staged-rollout-for-graph-connectors.md).